-A recent music composition caught my attention last week.
+A RECENT music composition caught my attention last week.
 It was written by a former colleague of mine, David Jones, who is currently a pursuing a doctorate degree in composition at Rice University.
 The piece is called Soliloquy for Violin.
 Here is a recording performed by Lauren Anderson, who will be performing the piece for her own graduate violin recital this coming January.
 Just a warning, it isn't for the musically faint of heart (...or ear rather).

-Quite the piece isn't it?
+QUITE THE piece isn't it?
 As I said, it may be difficult to grasp by the everyday listener.
 I myself am no musicologist, but I'll offer some bits of explanation that may help in the process of appreciating the music.

-What David mentions specifically is their shells they would find in their yard.
+WHAT DAVID mentions specifically is their shells they would find in their yard.
 They can be slightly alarming, especially for a mother who's children bring them inside, eagerly showing off their prizes.
 Here's a pic below.

-This is where David Jones' story becomes touching and personal.
+THIS IS where David Jones' story becomes touching and personal.
 The piece is called a "soliloquy."
 A soliloquy, per dictionary.com, is "an act of speaking one's thoughts aloud when by oneself or regardless of any hearers, especially by a character in a play."
 This happens a lot in drama.
 For a Disney example, think of all the characters taking a few moments to sing a song about their dilemma.
 "Let it Go" from Disney's Frozen is actually a pretty good example.
 During the song, Elsa sings through her thought process as she decides to quit hiding her "icy" gifts.
 In the case for Soliloquy for Violin, the character of the play is the composer himself, with no words involved.
-The description he gave with the youtube video describes the thoughts he transcribed into the music,
+The description he gave with the YouTube video describes the thoughts he transcribed into the music,

-I'm a traditional christian music enthusiast.
+I'm a sacred music enthusiast.
 I'm one of those people that attends church for the music just as much as the sermon, one of those people that give an evil glare at the people who leave for the congregational hymns, (Ok no, not really).